zdevilinside/TheExpatTech/content/Tech-Tips/troubleshooting-an-ipv6-speed-issue/index.md

 ## ISP Response (or Lack Thereof)

 I contacted Totalplay, but they brushed me off.
-As long as my upload speed looked fine, they didn’t consider it a problem.
+As long as my download speed looked fine, they didn’t consider it a problem.
 That didn’t sit well with me.
 I ran more tests to confirm I wasn’t imagining things.

 ![speedtest #6](test6.png)